sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/qt.md

 This semester we will rely on the QtCreator as an Integrated Development Environment (IDE).

-QtCreator ships with the powerful and rich project that features a large (or maybe the largest) spectrum of C++ libraries.
+QtCreator ships with the powerful and rich Qt project that features a large (or maybe the largest) spectrum of C++ libraries.

 It is interesting to learn that many famous applications and organizations largely depend on Qt project.
 See the following lists from Wikipedia to learn about the most famous users of Qt: [3 Qt in use](https://en.wikipedia.org/wiki/Qt_(software)#Qt_in_use)